Yann39/self-hosted/README.md

 - reference the `traefik-net` Traefik network so that services can use it and be discoverable by Traefik
 - defines our 4 services (WireGuard, WireGuard UI, Pi-Hole, Unbound) :
     - `unbound` service :
-        - defines **volumes** to bind configuration files, in case you want to override default configuration
+        - defines a **volume** that binds the configuration folder to a local folder, in case we want to change default configuration
         - assigns the **static IP address** `10.2.0.200` for the container inside the WireGuard network
     - `wireguard` service :
         - defines a **volume** to bind configuration file